Mohdjariullah/mohdjariullah/README.md

 ## Hi there 👋 <img align="right" src="" width="200" />
-I'm **Mohd Jariullah**, A developer from somewhere on the earth.
+I'm **Jariullah**, A developer from somewhere on the earth.
 I like to code web applications and games.
 I have worked on many projects in the past.

 Thanks for visiting my GitHub profile.
 Have a great day ahead!~